Matched betting is still one of the most reliable ways to make money online in 2026 (but only if you approach it properly).

 In essence, matched betting is similar to going shopping with a wallet full of coupons.
 They are promotions that the shop (or bookmaker in our case) has willingly distributed.
 You are just making the most of them, but this isn’t the reason they gave them out…

-In summary; matched betting is 100% legal.
+In summary, matched betting is 100% legal.

-Understanding Laying Off For Profit On Exchanges.
+Understanding Laying Off For Profit On The Exchanges.

-Laying on Exchanges is basically becoming a bookmaker.
+Laying on Exchanges is becoming a bookmaker.

 So, for example:

-Once you’ve grasped the basic principles of matched betting, your main challenge is going to be organised.
+Once you’ve grasped the basic principles of matched betting, your main challenge is going to be getting organised.

-With free versions of Microsoft Excel such as Google Sheets, there’s no excuse not to start recording every back and lay bet you make.
+With free versions of Microsoft Excel such as Google Sheets, there’s no excuse not to start recording every back-and-lay bet you make.
 Consider recording at least the following bits of information for each bet you make:

 - Stakes used